danielsauter/rapid-android-development/nfc.md

 #####Figure 8.1 - Broadcast pixels using NFC and Bluetooth.
 ######Touching NFC devices back-to-back initiates the Bluetooth connection, starting a two-directional pixel broadcast.
 The camera preview is then sent from one device to the other and displayed there.
 The top image shows the sampled camera image after four taps, the bottom image after two.

 When we run the app on the networked Androids, we will get a sense of how much data we can send via Bluetooth and at what frame rate.
-We’ll revisit concepts from previous chapters where we worked with a live camera preview, <!--ref linkend="chp.camera-->, and sent Bluetooth messages, <!--ref linkend="chp.p2p-->, now using `NFC` to initiate the network.
+We’ll revisit concepts from previous chapters where we worked with a live camera preview, {{ book.chapter5 }}, and sent Bluetooth messages, {{ book.chapter7 }}, now using `NFC` to initiate the network.

 ###Generate a Low-Resolution Preview